angelhumano/big_data_technologies_class_project1/README.md

-### In ourt data: "Medical - Assist Civilian" is the most frequent incident in NYC (2005-2021)
+### In our data: "Medical - Assist Civilian" is the most frequent incident in NYC (2005-2021)

 ![fire_incident_classification](assets/Medical_Assistant_Civilian_is_the_most_frequent_fire_incident_in_NYC_2005_2021.png)